Home Institution: Loyola University Chicago

 REU Mentor: Christy Haynes

-Doped silicon nanocrystals (DSNcs) have demonstrated their biocompatibility compared to their alternatives quantum dots containing heavy metal content, and have drawn the attention of researchers as a result of its potential application in sensing, bio imaging, and energy conversion 1.
-Shewanella oneidensis MR-1 (S.oneidensis MR-1) is commonly used as the model microorganism in studying the nanomaterial toxicity of silver nanoparticles (Ag NPs), gold nanoparticle (Au NPs), and Li-ion battery materials 2.
+Doped silicon nanocrystals (DSNcs) have demonstrated their biocompatibility and various applications compared to their alternatives quantum dots containing heavy metal content, and have drawn the attention of researchers as a result of its potential application in sensing, bio imaging, and energy conversion.
+Shewanella oneidensis MR-1 (S.oneidensis MR-1) is commonly used as the model microorganism in studying the nanomaterial toxicity of silver nanoparticles (Ag NPs), gold nanoparticle (Au NPs), and Li-ion battery materials.
 We synthesized NCs doped in boron and phosphorus of various concentration attempting to assess the bacterial toxicity in S.oneidensis MR-1.
-Hence, we used the colony counting assay (drop plate method) which includes a 10-fold serial dilution conducted to grow expected cell density.
+The bacterial toxicity was determined using the colony counting assay (drop plate method) which includes a 10-fold serial dilution to assess toxicity using quantitative analysis.

 Home Institution: University of Missouri Columbia